ivoleitao/shadertoy/packages/shadertoy/README.md

 ## Features

 * :pushpin: **REST API** - Supports all the Shadertoy REST APIs (as defined [here](https://www.shadertoy.com/howto#q2))
-* :globe_with_meridians: **Site API** - Supports scrapping of data directly from the [Shadertoy](https://www.shadertoy.com) site allowing the API users query comments, users, playlists and website media.
+* :globe_with_meridians: **Site API** - Supports scrapping of data directly from the [Shadertoy](https://www.shadertoy.com) site allowing the retrieval of users query comments, users, playlists and website media.
-* :link: **Hybrid API** - Respects `public+api` privacy settings of the shaders while providing support for additional operations, namely the access to shader comments, user, playlists and website media
+* :link: **Hybrid API** - Respects `public+api` privacy settings of the shaders while providing support for additional operations, namely the retrieval of shader comments, user, playlists and website media
 * :loop: **Extensible** - Plug novel storage and client implementations reusing the APIs and entities defined on the `shadertoy` package

 ## Client Implementations